-Canadians expect a strong, vibrant, and engaged Francophone community in Ontario, and seek to build a solid, just, and inclusive society where values and principles count, where the full range of human activities is encouraged, and where individuals and communities can realize their full potential.
-To better serve Canadians and help them achieve the society they want, Canadian Heritage and Ontario's Francophone community sector seek to strengthen their relationship.
+Canadians expect a strong, vibrant and engaged Prince Edward Island Acadian and Francophone community, and seek to build a solid, just and inclusive society where values and principles count, where the full range of human activities is encouraged, and where individuals and communities can realize their full potential.
+To better serve Canadians and help them achieve the society they want, Canadian Heritage and Prince Edward Island's Acadian and Francophone community sector seek to strengthen their relationship.
 This Accord is the start of that journey.